I've spent most of my life playing golf.

 The Core is Born

-2006 was a truly pivotal year for the us.
-The name of this website is Core Four Golf.
+2006 was a truly pivotal year for us.
+The name of this website is, after all, Core Four Golf.
 It was this year that Ian Kautzman began getting more serious about golf and we decided to include him on our 3rd golf trip to Flathead Valley.
 It was this trip that established the Core Four.
 This year and every year since has had at least one major golf trip that included the four of us.
-We once again had a splendid time in Kalispel and repeated it the next year to make it four years in a row.
+We once again had a splendid time in Kalispell and repeated it the next year to make it four years in a row.

 A Family Affair

-We took a full trip to the Kootenay Rockies in 2011 but it was this time without Charlie.
-We still managed to find a 4th in Pat's dad Gary Nesbitt.
+We took that full trip to the Kootenay Rockies in 2011 but it was this time without Charlie.
+We still managed to find a 4th in Pat's dad, Gary Nesbitt.
 Pat and Gary are truly father and son and it's hard to tell the difference between them sometimes.
 Gary loves golf and plays very consistently.
 He has played with all of us for many years and is always happy to join us when we are looking to fill up the group.
 He has gone on several mini-trips with us and we have always had a great time.
 Gary is one of the most easy-going guys that I've ever known.
-This easy going attitude is refelected even more in his golf game.
-On this very trip we were playing Creston, and him and I managed to hit the green on the Par 3 13th and then make the putts for birdie.
+This easy-going attitude is reflected even more in his golf game.
+On this very trip, we were playing Creston, and him and I managed to hit the green on the Par 3 13th, and then make our putts for birdie.
 As we walked off the green, Gary said, "nice birdie, J.R."
 I responded with, "you too Nez (Gary)."
 He said, "Me..., Oh, I did birdie that, didn't I."

-My father-in-law Steve McGrath has never been a part of any Core Four trips but him and I have been on a number of vacations together and we have played some stellar courses as well.
+My father-in-law Steve McGrath has never been a part of any Core Four trips but him and I have been on a number of vacations together and we have played some stellar courses.
 In 2011 we had the privilege of going to Maui and playing both The Dunes at Maui Lani Golf Course and Kapalua.
 The Plantation course hosts the PGA Tour's Tournament of Champions and I have watched it for many years.
 It is without a doubt one of my favorite courses.
 We've also made it out to Salishan Golf Links and Palouse Ridge Golf Club for other trips as well.
 We also take an annual trip to Bellevue, WA to run a 10K/5K every spring.
 We use this as an excuse to play a new course in the area.
 Courses such as Harbour Pointe Golf Club, TPC at Snoqualmie Ridge, and The Golf Club At Redmond Ridge.
+And, in a very special day, him and I played Chambers Bay very soon after it opened.

 A Golfing Mecca is Found